jkornel44/Kruskal-s-Minimum-Spanning-Tree-Algorithm/README.md

 ## Usage
 First you need to make a .txt file with the following rules:

-- the first row contains the numbers of edges
+- the first row contains the numbers of vertices
-- the following n rows contain the edges, represented by two vertices, separated by commas.
+- the following n rows contain the vertices, represented by two value (x, y), separated by commas.

 ### Example input file
 ```sh